-- 1. Public education and outreach on stormwater impacts - 2.
-Public involvement/participation - 3.
+- 1. Public education and outreach - 2.
+Public involvement and participation - 3.
 Illicit discharge detection and elimination (IDDE) - 4.
 Construction site stormwater runoff control - 5.
 Post-construction stormwater management - 6.
-Pollution prevention/good housekeeping for municipal operations
+Pollution prevention and good housekeeping for facilities owned or operated by the permittee

 The Facilities Management Department maintains four stormwater policies that provide it with the authority to administer the program and comply with the MCMs.
 The policies describe in detail their purpose, definitions, responsibilities, and procedures.
 They provide guidance to faculty, staff, students and the public, which results in the efficient administration of the program, and continuity of operations within the Stormwater Division.
-These policies can be found in the Appendices of the MS4 Program Plan, and are viewed annually.
-The MS4 Program Plan will be updated with various additional policies and procedures according to the schedule established in the 2013 Phase II MS4 General Permit.
+These policies can be found on their MS4 web page at jmu.edu/facmgt/sustainability/Stormwater/ms4.shtml, and are reviewed annually.
 The existing policies and their most recent version include:

-- Illicit Discharge Detection and Elimination (IDDE) Policy & Procedure, February 2014 - Land-Disturbing Activities Policy & Procedure, November 2015 - Stormwater Management Facilities Policy & Procedure, November 2015 - Erosion and Sediment Control/Stormwater Management (ESC/SWM) Annual Standards & Specifications, November 2014 - Daily Operating Procedures for Stormwater Control Best Management Practices, November 2015
+- Illicit Discharge Detection and Elimination (IDDE) Policy & Procedure, February 2014 - Land-Disturbing Activities Policy & Procedure, February 2018 - Stormwater Management Facilities Policy & Procedure, February 2018 - Standards and Specifications for ESC and SWM, July 2017 - Daily Operating Procedures for Stormwater Control Best Management Practices, February 2018

 MCMs 4 and 5 regulate construction and post-construction stormwater management, respectively. § 62.1-44.15:54 of the Virginia Administrative Code allows state agencies to adopt their own Virginia Erosion and Sediment Control (ESC) Program.
 JMU has administered its own ESC program since 2009, with the oversight of the Virginia Department of Conservation and Recreation (DCR), and now DEQ.
 As of July 1, 2014, the University now also administers its own Virginia Stormwater Management Program (VSMP), as allowed by § 62.1-44.15:27.
-JMU submits ESC and stormwater management Annual Standards & Specifications for approval by DEQ to ensure all development on the campus conforms with the intent of the Virginia Erosion and Sediment Control Law, the Virginia Stormwater Management Act, and attendant regulations.
+JMU submits Standards & Specifications for ESC and SWM for approval by DEQ to ensure all development on the campus conforms with the intent of the Virginia Erosion and Sediment Control Law, the Virginia Stormwater Management Act, and attendant regulations.

-Regarding legal authority over contractor activities, all contractors performing land disturbing activities on JMU properties are required, through contract documents, to obtain all applicable permits before construction activity commences, and to follow JMU's Annual Standards and Specifications.
+Regarding legal authority over contractor activities, all contractors performing land disturbing activities on JMU properties are required, through contract documents, to obtain all applicable permits before construction activity commences, and to follow JMU's Standards and Specifications.
 CO-7 of the General Conditions of the Construction Contract addresses requirements of related to land disturbance.